Corfe Castle in the Isle of Purbeck

 The Castle, a Historic Icon

-At the heart of the village stands the magnificent Corfe Castle, an architectural marvel that dates back to the 11th century.
+At the heart of the village stands the magnificent Corfe Castle built by William the Conqueror, an architectural marvel that dates back to the 11th century.
 Built by the Normans as one of their great strongholds, it replaced an earlier Saxon royal house and symbolised power and authority.
 The castle witnessed various historical events, including its use as a state prison by King John and later as a treasury and hunting lodge.
 Its strategic location atop a hill, surrounded by the Purbeck Hills and cut by the Corfe River, only adds to its allure.

 Corfe Castle has fulfilled various roles throughout its existence, each contributing to its illustrious history.
 In 1201, it was utilised by King John as a state prison, emphasising its strategic significance.
+Edward the Martyr was murdered in March 978.
 Later in 1205, the castle transformed into John's treasury and hunting lodge, showcasing its multifaceted nature as a royal residence.

 During the 14th century, Sir John Maltravers, a prominent landowner in the Isle of Purbeck, used the castle to hold King Edward prisoner, further solidifying its importance as a seat of power and control in the region.
 However, in the 16th century, the castle found its last owners in the Bankes family, who would witness its ultimate destruction.